 Pod 1 is the smallest of the three and consists of a fire ring and several tables.
-Pod 1 is best suited for 5-8 parties.
+Pod 1 is best suited for up to 40 campers.

 Pod 2 backs on to a steep hill.
 It has a larger fire ring, several tables and a cook shelter.
 The shelter is a half-wall structure with a tin roof and a cement floor.
 Inside there are tables, stove, counter with shelving and sink.
-Pod 2 is best suited to accommodate up to 15 parties.
+Pod 2 is best suited to accommodate up to 60 campers.

 Pod 3 has a fire pit, several tables and a similar shelter as pod 2.
-Pod 3 can accommodate up to 15 parties.
+Pod 3 can accommodate up to 60 campers.

 All 3 pods share four flush toilets and two water taps in the groupsite area and are only a short walk away from a shower house.
 Click here for reservation information.